The Dark of the Matinée: Background

 The song is about walking home from Bearsden Academy fantasising about a better life in the future, telling Terry Wogan about it on UK national television, then being shaken from the fantasy as its own ridiculousness shatters its very existence.
 The chorus and title were inspired by bassist Bob Hardy remarking that the dark of a matinée performance was a utopian environment to play in.

 Music video

 The video features the band dressed as schoolboys, dancing in an automatic, almost possessed, fashion and miming along to the main vocal track.
 It was inspired by Dennis Potter's television play Blue Remembered Hills (1979), which features adults playing children, and the lip-sync device Potter used in his 'serials with songs' Pennies from Heaven (1978) and The Singing Detective (1986).

-Another part of the video sees the band dressed in white clothing and standing in front of a large photograph of Terry Wogan (who is namechecked in the song).
+Another part of the video shows the band dressed in white clothing and standing in front of a large photograph of Terry Wogan (who is namechecked in the song).